true-hindsight/grim-realities/README.md

 Referenced materials, quotations, and pieces of art from other sources included within this composition have been curated by me under the principle of "fair use" as a whistle-blower for literary and documentary purposes.

 ## Note:
-Righ-click on links for option to open them in new tab or window of your browser.
+Righ-click on links for an option to open them within a new tab, or a new window, of your browser.

 ## Table of Contents